 She received a Bachelor of Science in Landscape Architecture from the City College of the City of New York and a Masters in Landscape Architecture from The Rhode Island School of Design and currently teaches in the Landscape Architecture Department at the University of Rhode Island.

 She is active in planning and policy in Newport, Rhode Island where she is currently a member of the Washington Square Advisory Commission, The Newport Planning Board and Critical Area Review.
 Tanya is a Commissioner for the Rhode Island Historic Preservation and Heritage Commission and a member of the The State Preservation and Heritage Review Board.

-Tanya is the founder and Principal of PLACEstudio Landscape Design in Newport, RI where she is currently working on the Opera House Roof Garden, Mabel's Garden at The Norman Bird Sanctuary, and The Loeb Visitor Center plaza renovation.
+Tanya is the founder and Principal of PLACEstudio Landscape Design in Newport, RI where she is currently working on the Opera House Roof Garden, Mabel's Garden at The Norman Bird Sanctuary, and numerous residential projects.

 She frequently collaborates with Ron Henderson, FASLA of L+A Landscape Architecture where she has been project manager for planning and design projects in the United States and China - including the award-winning Master Plan for XiHaizi Model Ecological Park in Beijing, Anthracite Garden in Cambridge MA, Pawtucket Downtown Design Plan, Pawtucket, RI, City Walk and the Elmwood Avenue Enhancement Report in Providence, RI as well as the Isabella Stewart Gardner Museum in Boston, MA.
 She is currently the Senior Project Manager for The Newport Spring Project which is designing the site of Newport's original town spring formerly Coffey's gas station.